 At this point we are only mapping the app’s location to the few components.
 But how will you authenticate a user to Log in?
 Here, we need to build a Login component.

 The Login component here renders a header and a button.
 On the Login button click login and the user will be navigated to the dashboard upon successful login.

 Now, using the same useAuth hook creates the method to Logout.

-Next, we need to protect routes to the dashboard, so only the authenticated users can access it.
+Next, we need to add protected routes to the dashboard, so only the authenticated users can access it.

-In the above code you can add more protected routes inside the RequireAuth components similar to dashboard.
-The RequireAuth renders the child element only if they are authenticated otherwise it will be redirected to the login page.
+In the above code you can add more protected routes inside the RequireAuth components similar to the dashboard.
+The RequireAuth renders the child element only if they are authenticated otherwise, it will be redirected back to the login page.

 Here, the RequireAuth function will look something like this:

-DhiWise React Web application builder goes way further to simplify application development.
-With the web builder, you can easily set navigation in and out using a visual programming language in a few simple steps.
+DhiWise React web application builder goes way further to simplify application development.
+The web builder lets you easily set navigation in and out using a visual programming language in a few simple steps.

 The social media authentication functionality in the app builder allows you to set up authentication using social media accounts so users do not have to set up and use an id and password.
 And they can easily sign up or log in using their social media accounts.

-These are just a few capabilities of DhiWise Web builder.
-It offers you everything from design to code generation to UI customization to deployment.
+These are just a few capabilities of DhiWise web builder.
+It offers everything from design to code generation to UI customization to deployment.